Mono Lake: Tufa morphology

-These tufa types vary interchangeably both between individual tufa towers but also within individual tufa towers.
-There can be multiple transitions between tufa morphologies within a single tufa tower.

-Through time, many hypotheses were developed regarding the formation of the large thinolite crystals (also referred to as glendonite) in thinolitic tufa.
+Over time, many hypotheses have been developed regarding the formation of the large thinolite crystals (also referred to as glendonite) in thinolitic tufa.
 It was relatively clear that the thinolites represented a calcite pseudomorph after some unknown original crystal.
-However, the original crystal was only determined when the mineral ikaite was discovered in 1963.
+The original crystal was only determined when the mineral ikaite was discovered in 1963.
 Ikaite, or hexahydrated CaCO3, is metastable and only crystallizes at near-freezing temperatures.
-It is also believed that calcite crystallization inhibitors such as phosphate, magnesium, and organic carbon may aid in the stabilization of ikaite.
+It is also believed that calcite crystallization inhibitors, such as phosphate, magnesium, and organic carbon, may help stabilize ikaite.
 When heated, ikaite breaks down and becomes replaced by smaller crystals of calcite.
 In the Ikka Fjord of Greenland, ikaite was also observed to grow in columns similar to the tufa towers of Mono Lake.
 This has led scientists to believe that thinolitic tufa is an indicator of past climates in Mono Lake because they reflect very cold temperatures.

 Tufa chemistry

-Rusell (1883) studied the chemical composition of the different tufa types in Lake Lahontan, a large Pleistocene system of multiple lakes in California, Nevada, and Oregon.
+Russell (1883) studied the chemical composition of the different tufa types in Lake Lahontan, a large Pleistocene system of multiple lakes in California, Nevada, and Oregon.
 Not surprisingly, it was found that the tufas consisted primarily of CaO and CO2.
 However, they also contain minor constituents of MgO (~2 wt%), Fe/Al-oxides (.25-1.29 wt%), and PO5 (0.3 wt%).

-Carbon and oxygen isotopes

-Carbon and oxygen isotopic compositions of Mono Lake tufas have the potential to reveal many interesting things about how water bodies mix in Mono Lake, how the climate changed throughout time in the Mono Basin, and how biology may or may not play a role in tufa formation.
-Steps have been made to understand the isotopic compositions of "modern" tufa and water isotopic composition in Mono Lake.